-In lieu of campus visits, we’ve put together a few digital resources to help give you a feel for Michigan Robotics.
+In case you can’t make it to visit campus, we’ve put together a few digital resources to help give you a feel for Michigan Robotics.

 Also, make sure to sign up for our live presentation and Q&A sessions.